 The purpose of this Notice to Lessees and Operators (NTL) is to provide updated information regarding the Bureau of Safety and Environmental Enforcement's (BSEE) assessment of civil penalties for violations of the Outer Continental Shelf Lands Act (OCSLA) and its implementing regulations.
-This NTL replaces NTL No. 2022-N01.
-The Assessment Matrix for Harm and Threat of Harm Violations is effective March 24, 2023.
-The Adjusted Assessment Matrix for Failure to Correct Violations is effective May 23, 2023.
-The matrixes apply to civil penalties assessed on and after the applicable effective date, even when the associated violation(s) predates the applicable effective date.
+This NTL replaces NTL No. 2023-N02 and is effective March 14, 2024.
+It applies to civil penalties assessed on and after March 14, 2024, even when the associated violation(s) predates March 14, 2024.

-This NTL:

-- Incorporates adjustments made to the maximum civil penalty amount for inflation into BSEE's assessment processes.
-The new maximum civil penalty amount is \$52,646 per day per violation, in accordance with the authorities described below. - Incorporates a revised Failure to Correct Civil Penalty Matrix.
+This NTL incorporates adjustments made to the maximum civil penalty amount for inflation into BSEE's assessment processes.
+The new maximum civil penalty amount is \$54,352, per day per violation, in accordance with the authorities described below.